YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     |> Http.fromJson tokenDecoder
 ```

-We're using a [fully specified HTTP request](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#Request) this time as opposed to the simple `getString` used for the quote in the previous step.
-The same settings can be used for both register and login, with the exception of the API route which we'll pass in as an argument.
+We'll use a [fully specified HTTP request](http://package.elm-lang.org/packages/evancz/elm-http/3.0.1/Http#Request) this time as opposed to the simple `getString` used for the quote in the previous step.
+The same settings can be used for both register and login with the exception of the API route which we'll pass in an argument.

-We're calling this effect function `authUser` because it authenticates a user as either registering or logging in.
-The type is "`authUser` takes model as an argument and a string as an argument and returns a task that fails with an error or succeeds with a string".
+We'll call this effect function `authUser` (for "authenticate a user").
+The type says "`authUser` takes model as an argument and a string as an argument and returns a task that fails with an error or succeeds with a string".

-Now let's take a closer look at these lines:
+Let's take a closer look at these lines:

 ```js
 ...